Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Effect of Chamfer Size on Effective Magnetic Flux and Motor Performance

-The chamfer size directly affects the effective magnetic flux.
-A larger chamfer reduces the flux slightly but helps in smoother operation, while a smaller chamfer retains more flux but can increase vibrations.
-Finding the optimal chamfer size, such as 0.5-0.7 mm, can help in maintaining a balance between high efficiency and low vibration, ensuring optimal motor performance.
+The size of the chamfer directly affects the effective magnetic flux.
+While a larger chamfer reduces the flux slightly, it helps in smoother operation.
+A smaller chamfer retains more flux but may lead to increased vibrations.
+The optimal chamfer size, such as 0.5-0.7 mm, can maintain the trade-off between high efficiency and low vibration for optimal motor performance.

 Influence of Residual Magnetism